shaneu/learning-to-code/README.md

 I also read a blog about impostor syndrome.
 Everyone in this field thinks the person sitting next to them is light years more qualified.
 I see it in everyone around me, myself included.
 I got clued into this early on though, and decided I wasn't going to let that dictate my trajectory.
 I have already seen how negatively it impacts people I work with.
-I'm further in my career in a short time than some really bright people 've met just because I've decided I'm not going to fall into that trap.
+I'm further in my career in a short time than some really bright people I've met just because I've decided I'm not going to fall into that trap.
 Hear this:

 It is not your job to decide you are or are not qualified for a role.
 It's the job of the team hiring you.
 You're job